qMBQx8GH/ModsInstaller_doc/README.md

 </target_File>
 ```
 Changes will be applied to the uss_settings.xml and Roslich_loading_screen.xml files.
 In case they do not exists they will be created.
-First we try to open ann existing file.
+First we try to open an existing file.
 In case we fail we will try to unpack the file from the client.
-If such file does not exists in the client then empty one will be created.
+If such file does not exist in the client then empty one will be created.
 You may use `<target_File file="gui/unbound/mods/Roslich_loading_screen.xml" clear="true">` then we will not try open or unpack file.
 It will be created as empty.
 This is useful for the main file of the mod.

-# 3. A path element
+# 3. A path element.

-`<root_Node>` matches to the root node of an xml file.
+`<root_Node>` matches to the root node of a xml file.
 For markup.xml this is `<ui>`, for battle_elements.xml is `<battle_elements.xml>`.
-All `<path>` elements are reletive to this one.
+All `<path>` elements are relative to this one.

 In the `<path>` element you may use full block names (for example `<block className="ShipTreeShortElement">`).
 If there are a couple identical blocks (with no attributes, or with the same attributes and you need to hit not the first one)
 You may specify it's order number in it's parent.
 Example `<block number="2">`
-The search performs onle one level deep.
+The search performs only one level deep.

 If you need to find a block deeper and there is no desire, or the ability to indicate all the steps of the path, then you can search for a block by its contents (in this case, the search goes to the full depth):
 `<find_node tag="" attr_1="" value_1="" strict_1="" attr_2="" value_2="" strict_2="" text="" strict_text="" sub_nodes="" recursive="">`